CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/how-to-filter.md

 {% include alert.html variant="warning" heading="Note" text="If you input dates between 01-01-2020 and 02-11-2020 in the `_since` parameter, you'll receive all historical data for your patients with Medicare." classNames="measure-6" %}

 Due to limitations in the Beneficiary FHIR Data (BFD) Server, data from before 02-12-2020 is marked with the arbitrary [lastUpdated](https://www.hl7.org/fhir/STU3/search.html#lastUpdated) date of 01-01-2020.
-If you input any dates between 01-01-2020 and 02-11-2020 in the `_since` parameter, you'll receive all historical data for your patients with Medicare.
 Data loads from 02-12-2020 onwards have been marked with accurate dates.

 ## Request data using _since with the /Group endpoint